Twitter suspends another non-left account, 'Stories of Bengali Hindus'

 The social media giant Twitter, known for its leftist bias, has suspended another non-left account on their platform, citing “violating rules against ban evasion” as the reason.
-The latest popular non-left account to be suspended is @storiesofBHs.
-The account of Stories of Bengali Hindus has been suspended permanently.
+The latest popular non-left account to be suspended is @storiesofBHs, the account of the website Stories of Bengali Hindus.
 The founder of the website, Dr Sandeep Das, shared the information through his personal Twitter account.

 We have received an email from @Twitter stating that we were suspended in view of “ban evasion”.— Dr. Sandeep Das 🪔 (@dr_dsandeep) December 1, 2021